jayeshnair29/codeandcrate/_posts/2025-09-18-amazon-great-indian-festival-deals-to-watch.md

 <div style="display: flex; flex-wrap: wrap; align-items: center; margin-bottom: 2rem;">
   <div style="flex: 1; min-width: 200px; margin-right: 1.5rem;">
     Thanks to GST benefits and festival offers, this is the year to upgrade your home entertainment setup.
-You can expect to see 55-inch 4K Smart TVs from major brands going for as low as **₹22,000**.
+You can expect to see 55-inch 4K Smart TVs from major brands going for as low as <strong>Rs 22,000</strong>.
 That's an incredible price for a huge screen, perfect for movie nights and cricket season.
 This is less a specific product and more a category to watch like a hawk.
     <div class="text-center my-4">
       <a href="https://amzn.to/41Va7Mr" class="btn btn-dark" target="_blank" rel="noopener sponsored">Browse 55-inch TV Deals</a>
     </div>